ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/intelligence_requirement_results/schemas.rst

 * ``associated``: <*Boolean*> Specifies whether the result has been associated to the IR.
 * ``archived``: <*Boolean*> Specifies whether the result has been archived.
 * ``archivedDate``: <*DateTime*> The date and time when the result was archived (ISO 8601 format).
 This field is only included in the response body when the result is archived.
-* ``score``: <*Integer*> The weighted score in the relevancy of the result.
+* ``score``: <*Integer*> A weighted score indicating the relevancy of the result.
 This field is only included in the response body when a score is available for the result.

 **Example**